 It’s also important to note that using CSAT as the sole metric for customer experience does not always provide a complete picture of customer satisfaction.
 Factors such as irritable callers, product failures, and individual bias can all affect CSAT independent of agent engagement.
 Plus, there is always the chance for agents to skew data by hand-picking survey recipients.

 When it comes down to it, the only proven technology to improve ticket accuracy, precision, and consistency is AI for customer support.
 Here’s why.

-How to improve answer accuracy with machine learning
+How to improve CSAT Score with AI Technology

 Many customer support managers are taking the easy way out, and turning to gimmicks, in hopes to uncover a “magic” accuracy-improving solution.
 For example, chatbots are a trending technology in the field today, since they are easy to use and very cheap.
 However, these superficial perks come at a huge cost.
 Chatbots have delivered disappointing results when it comes to accuracy scores with an average of just 17% success rate.

 Compare that to the huge spike in accuracy Pinterest experienced when they decided to automate a portion of their customer support processes with AI technology.
 Pinterest’s success rate skyrocketed to 87%, which is 14% higher than the average for social media websites, after integrating AI technology into their CXM.

 Second only to accuracy, resolution time is the next most significant driving factor when it comes to CSAT scores.
 Customers stuck on hold, or left waiting for an excessive amount of time for an agent, are very unlikely to report a high score on a customer service survey.